Skip to Main Content

 Individual Contests

+Contact the MIJA office at [email protected] or Christina Manolis if you have any questions.
+Thank you for your patience!
 MIJA board members are made up of volunteers who are advisers and educators just like you.
-Please contact us with any concerns or suggestions on how we can improve the contest process.
+Please contact us with any concerns or suggestions on how we can improve the contest process, or if you would be willing to assist with MIJA in the future.

 Thank you, and good luck!

-Donald Johnson, Jamie Muñoz and Michelle Kennedy, J-Day Contest Coordinators
+Jamie Muñoz and Michelle Kennedy, JDay Contest Coordinators

 INDIVIDUAL STUDENT, ADULT AND BUSINESS RECOGNITIONS